ASFOpenSARlab/opensarlab-cluster/README.md

 ### AMI Setup

 #### Hub Image:
-- Create a baseline instance using the AWS Ubuntu Server 18.04 image and ssh into it
+- Create a baseline instance using the AWS Ubuntu Server 18.04 image and open an ssh connection to it
 - Update your apt (`sudo apt update`)
 - Install pip3 (`sudo apt install python3-pip`)
 - Install the latest version of jupyterhub, currently 0.9.4 (`pip3 install jupyterhub==<version>`)